-- Do you want the option of children being present?
 This really depends on the nature of your group and on the comfort level of group members.
 Some groups may have parent support sessions and then separate “play group” style parent and child support sessions.
-If children are involved, because of the nature of FPIES, food restrictions may need to be considered, in addition to careful selection fo the group’s meeting place.
+If children are involved, because of the nature of FPIES, food restrictions may need to be considered, in addition to careful selection of the group’s meeting place.

-- Guest speakers: Guest speakers can be a great way to expose the group to new information or to educate on a specific topic.
+Guest speakers can be a great way to expose the group to new information or to educate on a specific topic.
 Scheduling of speakers needs to be done in an organized fashion and may need to require significant advance planning.
 Assigning a specific person or persons to this task can be helpful.
-Group memebrs may make suggestions regarding which speakers to invite.
+Group members may make suggestions regarding which speakers to invite.

-- Social Events: In addition to a support network, a social network can arrise from support groups.
-As your group is growing and developing, you and your group memebrs may wish to consider integrating social events, events outside of the support group schedule when everyone can simply get together for a little well-deserved relaxing fun.
+In addition to a support network, a social network can arise from support groups.
+As your group is growing and developing, you and your group members may wish to consider integrating social events, events outside of the support group schedule when everyone can simply get together for a little well-deserved relaxing fun.